AdaCore/training_material/courses/codepeer/010_codepeer.rst

 ----------------

 + Calculation may overflow the bounds of a numeric type.
-+ Depends on the size of the underlying type (base type)
++ Depends on the size of the underlying (base) type
 + Will generate a :ada:`Constraint_Error`

 ..